shirakaba/QBPopupMenuSwift/README.md

 <img src="screenshot2.png" width=350>

-## Installation
+## Manual installation
-QBPopupMenu is available in CocoaPods.

-    pod 'QBPopupMenu'

-If you want to install manually, download this repository and copy files in QBPopupMenu directory to your project.
+Copu QBPopupMenu.swift optionally with QBPlasticPopupMenu.swift to your project.

 ## Feature
 ### Customizable Appearance
 QBPopupMenu is highly customizable, so you can create your own popup menu.

-The simple way to customize is set `color` and `highlightcolor` property of `QBPopupMenu`.
+The simple way to customize is set `color` and `highlightcolor` property of `QBPopupMenu` config object passed to initializer.
 If you want to customize deeply, you should create a subclass of `QBPopupMenu` and override some drawing methods.

 `QBPlasticPopupMenu` class in this repository is a good example of subclassing.